ZIFODS/zifo-skills-tracker/README.md

 The JWT and session secret keys can be generated using `openssl rand -hex 32`.
 The AWS keys must be granted access to the S3 bucket that stores the schema.
 The Azure keys should be requested from [Joe Smith](mailto:joe.smith@zifornd.com).

+More information on Azure configuration can be found in the [Authentication](docs/Authentication.md) documentation.

+## Running the application

 Once the variables are configured, using docker to launch the application:

 ```